gtkfi/ArcSDM/README.md

 # ArcSDM
-Spatial Data Modeler 5 for ArcGis pro<Br>
+Spatial Data Modeler 5 for ArcGIS Pro<Br>

 ## How to get started? <br>